simple-crypto/SCALib/docs/index.rst

    the remaining computational power that is needed by the adversary to recover the correct key.

-Full example of SCALib is available `here <https://github.com/simple-crypto/scalib/tree/main/examples/aes_simulation>`_.
+Full example of SCALib is available `here <https://github.com/simple-crypto/scalib/tree/main/examples/aes_simulation>`_ for an unprotected simulated AES.

-Pseudo-Example
+Pseudo-example
 --------------

 Next, we detail a short pseudo example which illustrates the usage of SCALib.